 Portsmouth Hospitals NHS Trust provides a range of acute services at Queen Alexandra Hospital in Portsmouth, Hampshire.
-Our Pay Per Click (PPC) team was approached by the Trust to discuss the possibility of using digital marketing to help publicise a forthcoming medical trial.
+Tillison’s Pay Per Click (PPC) team was approached by Dr Will Storrar, a Clinical Research Fellow at the Queen Alexandra Hospital, to discuss the possibility of using digital marketing to help publicise and increase recruitment for a forthcoming LASER medical trial.

 Funded by the National Institute for Health Research Health Technology Assessment (NIHR-HTA) programme and sponsored by Portsmouth Hospitals NHS Trust, the trial aimed to assess whether a new treatment device, Airsonett, might help to reduce the frequency of asthma attacks in patients with severe allergic asthma.
 In order to determine whether the treatment device would be effective, the trial was looking to recruit 222 participants in the UK.